deltachat/deltachat-android/store/text.md

 💬 Reliable instant messaging with multi-profile and multi-device support.

-⚡️ Sign-up is easy - you don’t need a phone number or any private data.
+⚡️ Sign-up easily using secure fast chatmail servers.
+You don’t need a phone number or any private data.

 📧 Can be used as an e-mail client with your existing e-mail account to read your inbox as chats.